Chuck Eaton

-Charles "Chuck" Eaton Jr. (born April 1, 1969) is a Judge on the Fulton County Superior Court in the Atlanta Judicial Circuit.
+Charles "Chuck" Eaton Jr. (born April 1, 1969) is a Judge on the Fulton County Superior Court in the Judicial Circuit of Atlanta, Georgia.
 He was appointed to the Court by Georgia Governor Brian Kemp on August 12, 2021.

+Prior to this appointment, Eaton served for 15 years on the Georgia Public Service Commission.
+He is a Republican.

 Biography

 Eaton received an Accounting Degree in 1991 from the University of Alabama and a Juris Doctor in 2012 from Georgia State University College of Law.
 From 2007 to 2021, he was a Georgia statewide elected official serving on the Public Service Commission.
-He served four terms as the Chairman of the Commission.
+He served four terms as the Chairman of the commission.

 In 2008, Judge Eaton was chosen by The Atlanta Business Chronicle as one of the "100 Most Influential Atlantans."
 Georgia Trend Magazine selected him as one of the "100 Most Influential Georgians" in 2016 and 2021.

 Elections

 2022 Fulton County Superior Court Campaign

 Due to having been appointed to the Fulton Superior Court, Judge Eaton was required to run in the next election.
 Therefore, he was on the ballot for the May, 2022 election and won by a margin of over 14 points, with 57.21% of the vote.
 Chuck Eaton was elected to a four-year term.